 Your child will spend the majority of their day within our Early Years Setting free flowing between our engaging indoor and outdoor environments.
 We refer to the time of the day as exploration time and during this time your child will be given the opportunity to self-select and plan what they will do.
 Our staff members work with the children at this time to support and challenge them, through quality interactions.
 Through our interactions with your child and clear modelling we hope to encourage more independence in their learning and personal care.
 This part of our EYFS curriculum is commonly referred to as learning through play and at Floreat Montague Park this is just one of the ways we ensure that your child has secure foundational learning.

 However, we are aware at Montague Park that some aspects of the EYFS curriculum need direct adult-led teaching and your child will take part in taught carpet sessions each day.
 In Nursery, these will consist of small group times building up to whole class learning in the Reception Year.
 During these sessions we aim to cover subjects like English, Maths, Phonics, Science, Art and many more.

-We track your child’s progress in all of these areas throughout their time at Montague Park.
-However, at the end of the Reception Year your child is formally assessed within these areas.
-At the end of Reception, each area is broken down into seventeen sub-sections and has an early learning goal.
+Over your child's EYFS journey at Montague Park we will track their learning in 7 key areas, please see below for more information on these areas.
+At the end of EYFS, in the Reception Year, your child is formally assessed within these areas.
+Each area is broken down into seventeen sub-sections and has an early learning goal.
 We then assess your child against these early learning goals through our child-initiated observations, teacher judgement and their adult led work.
 If you would like to find out more information on this please follow the link to the Development Matters document below, where you will be able to see the early learning goal for each area.

 Characteristics of Effective Learning